taruntejae/aug-30-oct-04-2021/notes.md

 * You don't have to worry about creating servlets, getting the parameters, writing responses; Packaging the application, deploying it in tomcat etc.

+#### Service

+* Spring boot is used to build services
+* A __service__ is a independently running, self-sufficient application on the __web__.
+It can be accessed using simple mechanisms like HTTP and exchange data in formats like JSON.
+* You don't really need to have a web server or application server to run them.
+They can run on their own
+* They can be scaled up and down. ie., Scalability is the ability to handle more requests.
+* Services can be scaled up by launching more instances of them to handle the increase in requests